rosskarchner/go-wc/README.md

 $ ls | ./wc
  5 5 30
 ```
-You can request just the lines, word, or bytes count with -l, -w, or -c
+You can request just the lines, words, bytes, or characters (really, [runes](https://golang.org/pkg/builtin/#rune)) count with -l, -w, or -c

 ```sh
 $ ls | ./wc -l